Special Considerations for TN Professionals Who Adjust Status

 Some TN professions may travel back to their home country often.
 Before filing an adjustment of status application, TN visa holders should carefully consider their travel needs.
 In fact, any departure from the United States without the proper authorization can introduce complications.

 TN professionals who file an adjustment of status application must obtain an advance parole document before departing.
-Without acquiring the advance parole travel document first, the adjustment of status applicant will abandon the pending I-485 when leaving the U.S. The individual will likely be unable to reenter the U.S. under TN status.
+Without acquiring the advance parole travel document first, the adjustment of status applicant will abandon the pending I-485 when leaving the U.S. Further, the individual will likely be unable to reenter the U.S. under TN status.

 Consular Processing May Be a Better Option for Some TN Professionals